kube-zen/zen-gc/docs/ARCHITECTURE.md

 ## Overview

 `zen-gc` is a Kubernetes controller that implements generic garbage collection policies for any Kubernetes resource.
-It follows the standard Kubernetes controller pattern with informers, work queues, and reconciliation loops.
+It uses [controller-runtime](https://github.com/kubernetes-sigs/controller-runtime) for event-driven reconciliation, built-in leader election, and standard Kubernetes controller patterns.

 ## System Architecture